tomeucapo/tektronix-4052-progs/README.md

 OLD@40:
 ```

+When program are transmited from PC to Tektronix, you need interrupt with press BREAK two times.

 ### Clear serial buffers on Tektronix (If is necessary)

-When program are transmited from PC to Tektronix, you need interrupt with press BREAK two times.
-If transfer is interrupted for somethin BASIC line erroneus, you ensure flush Tektronix buffers:
+If transfer is interrupted for somethin BASIC erroneus line you need (maybe) flush Tektronix buffers:

 ```
 CALL"TERMIN"